Overview of financing options

 Funding period: 6 years

-Employment: E15
+Position: E15

 Individual funding:

-Heisenberg Program
+Heisenberg Programme

-Project funding (only within qualification for a professorship):
+Project funding (only within the appointment period):

-Heisenberg fellowship: 4,450 euros
+Heisenberg Fellowship: 4,450 euros

-Duration of funding: max.
+Funding period: max.
 5 years

 Application:

-From early postdoc phase to qualification for a professorship:
+From early postdoc phase to appointment:

 Funding period: depending on project duration

-Employment: E13 to E14
+Position: E13 to E14

-Application: directly to the project lead
+Application: directly to the project leader

 Newsletter of the FIT Information Service